Consider this your end-of-summer checkpoint.

-Now that Fourth of July is over, there's only so many days left in the sunny season to eat ice cream, wear shorts and partake in all those outdoor adventures that sums up summer.
+Now that July is over, there's only so many days left in the sunny season to eat ice cream, wear shorts and partake in all those outdoor adventures that sums up summer.

 Read on for 15 ideas that'll make your D.C. summer shine.

 1 Hit the water for tubing at Harper's Ferry

 August is your last chance to get a killer tan, but sitting in the sun can be a drag.
 The solution?
 Grab a tube and hit the rapids in Harper's Ferry.

 The sun will tan you as you float down the river with friends, and small sections of rapids will keep you cool (and on your toes!)
 River Riders offers several packages for tubing, and LivingSocial has some great deals, too.

 Pack a junk food-filled picnic, grab a blanket and watch a film underneath the D.C. night sky.
 From "Frozen" sing-a-longs to old favorites, there's plenty of titles for every movie enthusiast.